-Lynn joined the Center’s sustainability team in 2017 to assist with managing data, administering resource development events, and promoting direct marketing opportunities for donors.
-Since 2010 she has volunteered, interned, and worked in a variety of nonprofits ranging in size and focus.
+Lynn joined the Center's sustainability team in 2017 to assist with managing data, administering resource development events, and promoting direct marketing opportunities for donors.
+Since 2010 she has volunteered, interned, and worked at a variety of nonprofits ranging in size and focus.
 She attended the University of North Carolina at Greensboro and American University in D.C. for degrees in social science and policy.
-In her spare time, she enjoys cooking from-scratch and reading nonfiction.
+In her spare time she enjoys cooking from-scratch and reading nonfiction.

 Tammy provides support to the president and CEO and handles other administrative duties, including initial points of communication.
 She’s been in the nonprofit sector for 15 years in staff and volunteer positions.
 A native of North Carolina, Tammy enjoys spending time with her two grown kids, friends, and her various pets.

 Bridgette manages the NC Center's learning opportunities, including webinars, workshops, and special projects.
 She also supports many of the Center's collaborations with capacity-builders and partner nonprofits.
 She has more than two decades of nonprofit experience serving as a board member, executive director, fundraiser, program manager, and volunteer.
 Bridgette earned her bachelor’s degree from Rhodes College, her master’s from the University of Memphis, and a nonprofit management certificate from Duke University.
 She loves living in Raleigh with her partner, their two children, and their goofy rescue beagle.